t3-team/turiyasills-docs-forked/docs/features/small-business.md

 1. **Accessing the App**

-   - The super user (admin of the organization) logs into a App provided  for the Business plan purchase.
+   - The super user (admin of the organization) logs into a App provided for the Pro plan purchase.
    - The website URL includes the App's domain name, e.g., `app.turiyaskills.co`, where "turiyaskills" represents the App's name.

-2. **Activating the Business Plan**
+2. **Activating the Pro Plan**

-   - Upon logging in, a new plan called "Business" is activated for the organization.
+   - Upon logging in, a new plan called "Pro" is activated for the organization.
    - This package adds credits to the organization's wallet, which includes:
      - **AI Credits:** For AI-driven features such as automated assessment creation.
      - **Response Credits:** For processing candidate responses.